marmelab/react-admin/docs/Upgrade.md

 ### Custom Themes Must Extend `defaultTheme`

-If you pass a custom object to `<Admin theme>` to change the look and feel of your application, the object must now extend the `defaultTheme` object, or the inputs will default to the `outmined`  variant:
+If you pass a custom object to `<Admin theme>` to change the look and feel of your application, the object must now extend the `defaultTheme` object, or the inputs will default to the `outlined` variant instead of the `filled` variant:

 ```diff
 +import { defaultTheme } from 'react-admin';